jobrouter/typo3-process/Documentation/dashboard.rst

 Instance starts
 ===============

-The number of instance starts per day can be visually displayed with a Dashboard
+The number of instance starts per day can be displayed visually with a dashboard
 widget:

 .. figure:: _images/dashboard-widget-instance-starts.png